jleight/omxplayer/README.md

 instance and immediately pauses it.

-Sometimes it takes a while (a few hundred milliseconds) for omxplayer to write it's D-Bus information to a file.
+Sometimes it takes a while (a few hundred milliseconds) for omxplayer to write its D-Bus information to a file.
 As a precaution, this library includes both an `IsReady` and `WaitForReady` method.
 These can be used to check if the `Player` instance is ready to start accepting D-Bus commands, or to wait until the `Player` is ready, respectively.
 It is recommended that you either make sure